Skip to flight searchSkip to main content

 The general rule of thumb is that flight prices are cheapest 3-4 months before departure.

-Competition is one of the biggest factors behind the back-and-forth movement of flight prices.
+Competition is one of the biggest factors behind the fluctuation of plane prices.

 Airlines keep their friends close and their enemies closer.
 They do so by closely monitoring the fare prices of their competitors on similar routes.
 If one airline drops its price, its competitors will do the same.
 This practice is called price matching.